MarcoMatarazzo/cloudflare-terraform-importer/README.md

 The project is pretty simple and straightforward, and should only require plain Python 2.x - and Terraform knowledge, that is outside the scope of this README.

+### A Warning in advance

+This script is (somewhat) tested, but I recommend to __BACKUP YOUR TERRAFORM FILE, ESPECIALLY YOUR .TFSTATE FILE__ before using this script.

+You should be already doing it, but you know, better safe than sorry.

+Let me repeat myself: __BACKUP YOUR FILES__ before using this script.

 ### Configuration

 Create your configuration from the sample: